-A total of 238 online published cases were collected to test the diagnostic performance of RDmaster, of which 225 had a genetic disease.
-A summary of these cases is provided in Supplementary Table 1.
+Dialogue diagnosis performance evaluation of RDmaster

+We first tested the dialogue diagnostic performance (phenotype analysis only or combined with genotype analysis) of collecting additional patient phenotype information following our default dialogue strategy, i.e., calculating the expected gain of candidate interrogated phenotypes by our proposed AIGGI.
 For each patient, half of their phenotypic features were randomly chosen as an initial report (with or without variant data) with a phenotype-oriented multiple-turn Q&A dialogue performed without intention-considered.
 Ten experiments were performed for each case to consider the variance of the initial report in realistic clinical operations.
-During the Q&A dialogue, answer “Yes” to the patient's present phenotypes, answer “No” to excluded phenotypes, and answer “Not sure” if interrogated phenotype is not mentioned in the case report.
-In addition to analyzing the pre- and post-dialogue diagnostic performance, we also compared our diagnostic method with several influential competing tools.
+During the Q&A dialogue, answer “Yes” to the patient's present phenotypes, “No” for excluded phenotypes, and answer “Not sure” if interrogated phenotype is not mentioned in the case report.
+In addition to analyzing the pre- and post-dialogue diagnostic performance of our approach, we also compared it with several competing tools in this benchmark.